The Evolution of French Footballers: From Athletes to Activists

 2023-06-29 22:11:00

-Lilian Thuram and that’s about it.
+Lilian Thuram and that’s regarding it.
 Until recent years, the right side of the 1998 world champions embodied, alone, the conscience of French football.
 “Footballers are made to play football,” reacted Philippe De Villiers when Thuram decided to invite undocumented immigrants from the former Cachan squat to a France-Italy qualifier for Euro 2008. say that the slogan of the former deputy was applied to the letter by very cautious players, anxious to protect their image and, therefore, their career.

 In 2017, before the second round between Emmanuel Macron and Marine Le Pen, many champions including Kevin Mayer and Yohan Diniz called “to vote for the only candidate who respects the republican tradition of our country: Emmanuel Macron .”
 Only one active footballer signs the call: Blaise Matuidi.
 In an interview given to So Foot in 2011, sociologist Stéphane Beaud noted: “Footballers combine, in the eyes of opinion makers, economic wealth and (apparent) cultural poverty.”
 A big gap that raised the question of their credibility and their legitimacy each time they spoke.